 |

-We often field requests for HMO referrals to
+We often field requests for referrals to

 specialists, e.g. dermatologists to look at acne or remove a skin